 There’s so much we still don’t know about the human brain, but thankfully, 2016 marks a year of progress and some pretty significant Alzheimer’s breakthroughs.
 Let me share some of them with you.

 There are several theories including free radical damage, an inability to use glucose properly, vitamin deficiencies or environmental toxins.
-This illness affects more than half of people over that age of 85 in the U.S.
+This illness affects a third of people over the age of 85 in the U.S. (1)

 The good news is that there are Alzheimer’s natural treatment options that can effectively improve this condition.
-Recently, scientists are also uncovering major Alzheimer’s breakthroughs that could lead us to a cure.
+Recently, scientists are also uncovering major Alzheimer’s breakthroughs that may, one day, lead us to a cure.

 1. What you eat TOTALLY matters